FRC-6390/Swerve2021/README.md

   2. Ask a current Programmer on the team to add you to this organization

 ## Contributing
-As a team we have standers for programming that must always be maintained
+As a team we have standerds for programming that must always be maintained
   1. Add comments explaining the code
   2. camelCase all variable names ```ex. double driveMotor```
   3. have another programmer review your code before testing on robot